4 Links Between the War in Ukraine and the Horn of Africa Hunger Crisis

 In the Horn of Africa – especially in conflict-affected areas – women and girls are facing extraordinary dangers to secure food for their families, including gender-based violence and sexual exploitation and abuse.
 Food insecurity also has tragic consequences for young girls.
 Desperate families sometimes resort to harmful coping mechanisms like pulling their daughters out of school or marrying them off in exchange for a dowry to secure some income.
 Since women are often responsible for caring for, and nourishing, their families, they tend to eat last and least.
 This makes them more likely to suffer from malnutrition, with consequences for their own health and the health of the babies they are carrying or breastfeeding.

-In the Ukraine crisis, women and children make up 90 per cent of those fleeing the country.
+Women and children make up 90 per cent of those fleeing Ukraine.
 The gender and age profile of these refugees – who have lost everything and are often forced to put their trust in strangers – significantly increases the risk of gender-based violence, trafficking and abuse.

 Both crises are equally urgent

 The escalating violence and massive displacement in Ukraine are shocking and have rightly captured the world’s attention.
-The geopolitical significance of the Ukraine crisis, together with 24/7 media coverage, has led to near record levels of funding for the humanitarian response.
+The geopolitical significance of Russia's invasion of Ukraine and its 24/7 media coverage, has led to near record levels of funding for the humanitarian response.
 This fast and generous support stands in stark contrast to the attention given to other crises – including the hunger crisis in the Horn of Africa.
 Despite increasing needs, the humanitarian response for the region is woefully underfunded.